godotengine/godot-docs/tutorials/shaders/shader_reference/shading_language.rst

 Introduction
 ------------

-Godot uses a shading language called GDShader.
-It's similar to GLSL ES 3.0.
+Godot uses a shading language called GDShader, based on GLSL ES 3.0 with some differences.
 Most datatypes and functions are supported, and the few remaining ones will likely be added over time.

-If you are already familiar with GLSL, the :ref:`Godot Shader Migration Guide<doc_converting_glsl_to_godot_shaders>` is a resource that will help you transition from regular GLSL to Godot's shading language.
+If you are already familiar with GLSL, the :ref:`Godot Shader Migration Guide<doc_converting_glsl_to_godot_shaders>` is a resource that will help you transition from regular GLSL to GDShader.

 Data types
 ----------